RoelantD/Workshop-AIBOT/Exercise 1/readme.md

 ### 4. Open the dashboard
 * Open the IoT Dashboard tool and find your device in the list.
-* Click on the ... under actions and select "Open device portal"
+* Click on the ... under actions and select "Open device in portal"
 * Login in to the device using the details below

 | Username | Password |